Get the report

 When is it best to use a microservice architecture, and when shouldn’t you?
 Many well-known companies have embraced microservices, famously including Amazon and Netflix, for a variety of use cases.

-Some of the most common uses for a microservices architecture include:
+Some of the most common use cases for a microservices architecture include:

 • Refactoring legacy applications